 Better television reception Drouin by Andrew Lacey, founder and director of Antenna IQ

 Drouin is a beautiful area to live.
-Unfortunately, it is over 50 kilometers as the crow flies to Mount Dandenong the main television transmitter for Melbourne.
-Likewise, the regional channels come from the Latrobe Valley transmitter which is over 70 kilometers to Melbourne.
+Unfortunately, it is also over 50 kilometers as the crow flies to Mount Dandenong the main television transmitter for Melbourne.
+Likewise, the regional digital television channels come from the Latrobe Valley transmitter which is over 70 kilometers to Drouin.

-This leaves the average viewer with what is often an undependable viewing experience.
+This leaves the average viewer with what is in some cases an unreliable viewing experience.
 So what can be done?

 There are a range of factors at play.
 The first factor is distance.
 For obvious reasons, there isn’t really much that can be done about this, other than installing a local transmitter.
 This isn’t going to happen, not in the immediate future anyway.

 Quality of amplifiers.
 This is very important.
 The main figure that you’ll hear quoted when amplifiers are talked about is gain.
 Gain won’t help you if the signal is not within the minimum input level of a particular amplifier.
 Amplifier intermodulation distortion is a more reliable figure.
+Over time as transistors degrade, many amplifiers, and power supply capacitors break down increasing harmonics.
 Most television amplifiers will also amplifiy LTE, FM, pager signals.
-A spectrum analyser and skilled technician can assist in locating the cause of interference and antenna choice, location, and filters, or amplifiers with better filtering can assist with these issues.
+A spectrum analyser and skilled technician can assist in locating the cause of interference and antenna choice, location, and filters, or amplifiers with better filtering can assist with these issues, in many cases without even changing the amplifier.

 Faulty or intermittent amplifiers.
 These are often best identified by a competent technician, however experience has been a strong guide on diagnosing these issues.
 Some amplifiers are generally unreliable beyond a few years of use.
 One amplifier that is recurrently obvious is the alcad AM126.
 When working these are a noisy awful thing.
 As they fail they create harmonics and attenuate signal making a weak signal significantly worse.
 If you have one, whether it has already failed or not, get rid of it.
 If it’s a white box on the roof with a 22vac amplifier almost every time it’ll be one of these garbage products.
 There are much better amplifiers on the market.